Tymotheus/AGH-Graphs/README.md

 4. To get center and minimax center of WeightedGraph you can use function from dijkstra module:
     > center = center_of_weighted_graph(weightedGraph, vertexDistanceMatrix=[])

     > minimaxCenter = minimax_center_of_weighted_graph(weightedG, vertexDistanceMatrix=[])

     Both functions get WeightedGraph and additionally vertex distance matrix of the graph - second parameter can reduce time of program execution.
-    Functions return dictionary with number of vetrex, its sum of distance to every pther vertex and the second function also returns distance to the farthest vertex.
+    Functions return dictionary with number of vetrex, its sum of distance to every other vertex and the second function also returns distance to the farthest vertex.

 # PROJECT 4